 There are many U.S. states that offer significant loan repayment programs as a way to attract physicians to their most rural areas.
 For example, the state of Kansas offers up to $25,000 per year in loan repayment.

 Want to pay the bulk of your loans off within the next five years?
-Montana offers an incredible incentive, offering physicians up to $150,000 for five years of full-time service in the state.
+Montana offers an incredible incentive, offering those in health professions up to $150,000 for five years of full-time service in the state.

 8. Make Extra Payments When Possible

-It may be difficult to do while you’re still in residency, but any time that you can make an extra payment on your loan, you should.
+It may be difficult to do while you’re still in residency, but any time that you can make extra student loan payments, you should.
 Extra payments will pay down your principal faster, saving you money in interest over the life of the loan.